hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 * `az_mode` - (Optional, Memcached only) Specifies whether the nodes in this Memcached node group are created in a single Availability Zone or created across multiple Availability Zones in the cluster's region.
 Valid values for this parameter are `single-az` or `cross-az`, default is `single-az`.
 If you want to choose `cross-az`, `num_cache_nodes` must be greater than `1`

 * `availability_zone` - (Optional) The Availability Zone for the cache cluster.
 If you want to create cache nodes in multi-az, use `preferred_availability_zones` instead.
 Default: System chosen Availability Zone.
+Changing this value will re-create the resource.

 * `preferred_availability_zones` - (Optional, Memcached only) A list of the Availability Zones in which cache nodes are created.
 If you are creating your cluster in an Amazon VPC you can only locate nodes in Availability Zones that are associated with the subnets in the selected subnet group.
 The number of Availability Zones listed must equal the value of `num_cache_nodes`.
 If you want all the nodes in the same Availability Zone, use `availability_zone` instead, or repeat the Availability Zone multiple times in the list.
 Default: System chosen Availability Zones.
 Detecting drift of existing node availability zone is not currently supported.
 Updating this argument by itself to migrate existing node availability zones is not currently supported and will show a perpetual difference.